ndjinga/CoreFlows/README.md

 or clone the git repository to a folder cdmath_src
 - `git clone https://github.com/mndjinga/CDMATH cdmath_src`

-In order to compile 'CDMATH' you will need the packages 'cmake ', and 'hdf5' plus 'numpy' and 'swig' if you intend to use cdmath functions in your python scripts.
+In order to compile 'CDMATH' you will need the packages 'cmake ', and 'hdf5' plus 'numpy' and 'swig' if you intend to use CoreFlows via python scripts.
+The 'petsc-dev' package is necessary if you want to install PETSC along with CDMATH with the option
 First create build and install repositories:

 - `mkdir ~/workspace/cdmath `